Friedrich Reck-Malleczewen

 Friedrich Percyval Reck-Malleczewen (11 August 1884 – February 1945) was a German author.
 His best-known work is Diary of a Man in Despair, a journal in which he expressed his passionate opposition to Adolf Hitler and Nazism.
-He was eventually arrested by the Nazis and died at the Dachau concentration camp.
+He was eventually arrested by the Nazis and murdered at the Dachau concentration camp.

 Life and work

 Friedrich (Fritz) Reck-Malleczewen was born on the estate of Malleczewen, Masuria (Maleczewo, Poland), the son of the Prussian politician and landowner Hermann Reck.
 He originally wanted to be a musician, and at one point studied medicine in Innsbruck.
 He served as an officer in the Prussian Army but was dismissed due to diabetes, and later married Anna Louise Büttner in 1908.
 They had three daughters and a son before divorcing in 1930.

 Graduating in 1911, Reck was a ship's doctor, in American waters, for a year.
 Thereafter he moved to Stuttgart to become a journalist and theatre critic for the Süddeutsche Zeitung, moving to Pasing near Munich in 1914.
 In 1933 Reck converted to Catholicism, and in 1935 he married Irmgard von Borcke, with whom he had another three daughters.

 Throughout the 1920s and 1930s, Reck was also a novelist, mainly of children's adventure stories.
 One book, Bomben auf Monte Carlo, has been filmed four times.
 Many of his books were banned by the Nazis, and more were not published until years after his death.
 In 1937 he published a historical novel on the Münster rebellion, Bockelson: History of a Mass Delusion, seen as a critical allegory of Hitler and Nazism.

+Today his best-known work is Diary of a Man in Despair (Tagebuch eines Verzweifelten), his journal of life as a dissident intellectual under dystopian Nazi rule.
+The final version of the diary begins in May 1936, commenting on the death of German philosopher Oswald Spengler.

+Reck was fascinated by the idea that the upheavals being caused in 1930s Germany by the extremism of the Nazis were not unique, but were rather a repetition of a phenomenon that happens in cycles throughout history.
+His key comparison was to the Munster Rebellion, a radically repressive and violent episode in 16th-century Germany on which he had done substantial research.
+He wrote:

-Today his best-known work is Diary of a Man in Despair (Tagebuch eines Verzweifelten), his journal of life under Nazi rule (which he vehemently opposed).
-It was published for the first time in 1947, republished in 1970 in English translation by Paul Rubens, and reissued by New York Review Books in 2013.
+The Diary was published for the first time in 1947, republished in 1970 in English translation by Paul Rubens, and reissued by New York Review Books in 2013.
+A New York Times review of the book at the time of the 1970 publication said "It is stunning to read, for it is not often that invective reaches the level of art, and rarer still that hatred assumes a tragic grandeur."